mullangiv/DataflowPipeline/Final Project/README.md

 Now, We will have a Data in S3 bucket.
 Now use the AWS Lambda to extract data from S3 buckets, transform it and load it into the Dynamodb.
 ## Sentiment Analysis using Aws Comprehend:
+In this repo we have python script for sentiment_analaysis we need to run that in order to get sentiment score of the scrapped data and stored in dynamodb

 ## Fake News Detection(λ selenium-chromium-lambda)